ARREARS: Money which is overdue and unpaid. Under Kansas law, child support, once it becomes past due, is a judgment.

 PRO SE: Appearing for oneself, as in the case of one who does not retain a lawyer and appears for himself pro se.

 PURGE PLAN: A written statement by the obligor, to the Court, outlining why support payments have not been made as ordered in the past, and a proposal and/or explanation as to how the support obligation will be addressed in the future.
+Conversely, the Court can also order it's own purge plan for the obligor to follow after a finding of contempt.

 RESPONDENT: The one who answers to the petition.

 SEMI-MONTHLY: There are 24 pay periods when an individual is paid semi-monthly (compare with “bi-weekly”).
+Semi-monthly means twice a month.

 TANF: Temporary Assistance to Needy Families